gtax0415-max/taxonomy/federal/income/capital-gains/home-sale.md

 - Did you use the exclusion on another home sale in the last two years?
 - Was any part of the home ever rented or used as a home office with depreciation claimed?
 - Did you receive a Form 1099-S at closing?
+- Are you a surviving spouse selling within two years of your spouse's death?
 - Do you have records of capital improvements?
 ## Common Errors
 - Forgetting capital improvements and overstating the gain